ShaminAsfaq/student-drop-out/README.md

 *************************

-"CSVReader" is a Java based console application intended to normalize the available .csv files, which means to clear out unnecessary false inputs and garbabe entries.
+<b>"CSVReader"</b> is a Java based console application intended to normalize the available .csv files, which means to clear out unnecessary false inputs and garbabe entries.